AronkyTechnologies/Cat-Net/README.md

 After making sure you have followed the instructions above (and that you have everything ready).
 Run the code as an administrator (to enjoy the vast commands that Cat-Net offers you)

-And now you just have to have fun with this beautiful tools!
+And now you just have to have fun with this beautiful tool!